max-ieremenko/ServiceModel.Grpc/docs/global-error-handling.md

 }
 ```

-All other exceptions are handled by gRPC.
+All other exceptions are handled by gRPC API.

 ## Configure global error handling in asp.net core server